It’s a Sunday night and I’m scrolling through Pintrest.

 Suddenly we’re so inside our heads and frantic that we almost get hit by a car.

-It reminds me, I keep hearing this phrase from different mouths, that say the same thing, “I find most people boring.”
+It reminds me, I keep hearing this phrase from different mouths, “I find most people boring.”

 It really bothers me when I hear it.